Home / Blog / Manufacturing finance

 Practical application of manufacturing finance

 To illustrate how these financing options can be applied, consider a small manufacturing company that needs to upgrade its machinery to increase production capacity.
 The company uses asset finance to purchase new equipment without paying the full amount upfront.
 Additionally, it uses invoice finance to get immediate cash from outstanding customer invoices, ensuring a steady cash flow.
-The company also applies for R&D tax credits to offset new product development costs.
+The company also applies R&D tax credits to offset new product development costs.

 Advantages of manufacturing finance